Please note the following:

 I have been given the option to defer my procedure to a later date.
 However, I understand

-all the potential risks, including but not limited to the potential short-term and long-term complications related to COVID-19, and I would like to proceed with my desired hair procedure.
+all the potential risks, including but not limited to the potential short-term and long-term complications related to COVID-19, and I would like to proceed with my desired hair procedure as I consider it to be essential to do so in my case.

 I have been given the opportunity to ask any related questions.